 Curated Filters: We have premade category filters that you can add to your blocklist instead of having to think of multiple URLs.
-Popular ones include TV/Video, Gaming, and Social.
+Popular ones include TV/Video, Gaming, Social, and Meta.
 These include the most often blocked websites in these categories (YouTube, Facebook etc.).
 When applicable, these filters include both the website and corresponding iOS app.
 To see what URLs are contained in a filter, you can hover your mouse over the filter name on your dashboard.

 Block All Websites: If you’re looking to block access to all websites, you can add this to a session.
 See How to block all websites with Freedom.

 Website Exceptions: If you want to block all except a specific list of websites, or if you want to block a website but add an exception for certain pages within that website, you can use our website exceptions feature on Mac or Windows.
 This is useful if you want most websites blocked while allowing access to websites needed for online learning.

 Block Apps: Freedom also has the ability to block apps.
 You can create an app blocklist on Mac, Windows, or Android, and those apps will be blocked any time you run a session that includes “Block Apps.”
 Note that iOS apps don’t have a separate blocklist, but are instead blocked by blocking their backend URLs.
 More info on that here.

 Recurring Schedules: If you want to limit blocks to certain days/times, you can use our recurring schedule feature.
 This will allow you to set up blocks that automatically kick in at your selected time, such as during the school day.
 The Freedom app needs to be open on a device for the schedule to automatically start.
 You can have multiple schedules if you would like to block different distractions at different times.
 This means you could, for example, block everything except education websites during the day, but in the evenings allow access to game sites, etc. See Start Later and Recurring Sessions